Table of Contents

 Bad weather and natural disasters can also cause major shipping delays.
 At the most basic level, decreased visibility and treacherous conditions could cause transportation difficulties at the air, sea, and ground level.
 In more serious situations, “Acts of God” such as earthquakes, floods, landslides, and hurricanes could cause delays that last for several days.

 For example, in September of 2022, Hurricane Ian swept through the Southeast, devastating properties and knocking out power for hundreds of thousands of people and businesses.
-On top of the sheer physical destruction, the storm caused major carrier delays.
+On top of the sheer physical destruction, the storm caused major courier delays.

 UPS suspended delivery throughout 800 areas the day after Hurricane Ian landed, FedEx paused operations in 151 cities at the height of the hurricane, the US Postal Service temporarily closed 14 Florida facilities — all of which led to slower shipping for merchants.